 Cardiac arrest means that the heart suddenly stops beating.
 This is due to a problem with the heart's electrical system.
-When cardiac arrest occurs emergency medical care needs to be provided immediately.
+When cardiac arrest occurs, emergency medical care needs to be provided right away.
 If it is not, the person can quickly die since blood is not being pumped throughout the body.

 Electrical System of the Heart